meghnathomas/MAGNets/README.rst

 Getting Started
 --------

-To use MAGNets in a project, open a Python console or IDE and import the package using the following command:
+To use MAGNets in a project, open a Python IDE and import the package using the following command:

 .. code:: python